Promoting British Values at St Peter’s Methodist Primary School

 St Peter’s is an increasingly diverse school.

 We actively promote diversity through our celebrations of different faiths and cultures.
 We value the diverse ethnic backgrounds of all pupils and families and undertake a variety of events and lessons to celebrate these.
-Visitors to school have included people from around the world such as a Korean, Japanese and American students, African drumming workshop, etc.
+Visitors to school have included people from around the world such as Korean, Japanese and American students, African drumming workshop, etc.